Think Tank

 Networking Break

-The Human Advantage in 2026: Why Soft Skills Are Tech’s Greatest Competitive Advantage
+The Human Advantage in 2026: Why Soft Skills Are Tech’s and Cybersecurity's Greatest Competitive Advantage

 2026 is an era dominated by digital transformation, AI, and automation, it’s easy to overlook the one constant that truly drives progress: people.
 Technology may enable change, but leadership—and impact come from human connection.
 As roles evolve and teams become increasingly cross-functional, skills like listening, influence, adaptability, and collaboration are now as critical as technical expertise.